lingzhi96/RGB-D-D-Dataset/README.md

 The HR and LR depth maps are all captured by Time of Flight sensors to guarantee the same magnitude of depth value as possible.
 Considering the application scenarios and acquisition capabilities of real low-power LR sensor (the depth camera on phone, etc.), we guarantee little missing values of LR depth maps to avoid the impact of uncaptured original depth map SR task.
 The RGB-D-D dataset is divided into four main categories:
 ![intro](images/intro.png)

+Fig 1.
+The scenes and corresponding hierarchical content structure of RGB-D-D. The inner ring represents the classification of scenes.
+The legends express the number of samples and the depth range of corresponding subsets.

 ![category](images/category.png)

+Table 1.
+Subset categories and content for RGB-D-D

 ## File Naming Conventions and Formats:

 ![format](images/format.png)

 ## Split